 25.08: Conditions of Hardship Licenses and License Reinstatements

 (1) Any person whose license has been suspended or revoked because of two or more motor vehicle violations for operating under the influence of intoxicants shall have an Ignition Interlock Device installed on every vehicle he owns, leases, or operates, as a condition of the reinstatement of his license or right to operate.
 This requirement applies to both full reinstatements and Hardship Licenses.

+(1A) Any person whose license has been suspended or revoked following a first conviction or assignment to an alcohol treatment program of operating under the influence of intoxicants, and who operated a motor vehicle with a percentage, by weight, of alcohol in their blood of fifteen one-hundredths or greater, shall have an interlock restriction imposed on any hardship license issued by either the Registrar or the Board of Appeal pursuant to G.L. c.
+90, § 24(1)(c)(1) and/or G.L. c.
+90, § 24D.

 (2) Any operator subject to 540 CMR 25.00 shall operate a vehicle only if it is equipped with an Ignition Interlock Device.
 This requirement applies to all vehicles owned by the operator, as well all other vehicles operated by the individual, including but not limited to any vehicles that are leased, rented, loaned, or used in employment.